BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem2_VCCS.md

 ---------

 Configure Analysis -> Transient.

-Stop Time: 0; Time to start saving data 0; Max timestep: 1
+Stop Time 1, others leave as empty.

 Hover your mouse cursor to check the node voltage $V_C$ at Node C (*see the 1st pic, the node between dependent source and x Ω R*)